vsundar95/BeginnerRust/README.md

 Once we are ready for the release, we use `cargo build --release`.
 This command puts the binary in target/release instead of target/debug. compiling in debug mode is the default for develoopment.
 Release mode takes longer to compile but code will run faster.

 #### Lesson 1-2 Hello World
-Package Name : hello_world
+Crate Name : hello_world

 #### Lesson 3 Comments
-Package Name : hello_world
+Crate Name : hello_world

 Comments are exactly the same in C where `//` means one line of comment and `/* */` means a block of comments

 #### Lesson 4 Variables
-Package Name : l4-variables
+Crate Name : l4-variables

 To create an immutable variable in RUST, we use the `let` command.
 For example:
     `let x = 60;`